 Message Store Configuration

-You enable a message store in the ESB configuration by adding the
+You enable a message store in the ESB profile configuration by adding the

 <messageStore> element.
 This element is a top-level entry in the configuration and must have a unique name.
 The